Skip to main content

 Report Resources

-Find methodology reports, crosswalks, public use files, and more on the Substance Abuse and Mental Health Data Archive (SAMHDA)'s page about NSDUH.
+Find crosswalks, public use files, and more on the NSDUH data files page.

 < Back to Main content